sampsyo/dtest/paper/dtest.md

 - Filter-then-verify pipelines seem amenable to dtesting, since we can test the filtering capabilities, and then the verification time/quality is proportional to the filtering successfulness.

-- In the all-pairs Hamming similarity join problem space, many papers have used filtering techniques that have performance directly scaling with the data distribution ``randomness''.
+- In the all-pairs Hamming similarity join problem space, many papers have used filtering techniques that have performance directly scaling with the data distribution "randomness".

 - For example, if you do filtering based on chunks of the input bits, then if the vectors are random looking in the chunk, it will filter well,